-- o Size: 3,788.6 acres - Approval: Granted through PBC Ordinance No. 2014-030 on October 29, 2014 - FLUA Designation: Agricultural Enclave (AGE) - o Approved Residential: 1.20 units per 1 acre or 4,546 units - Approved Non-Residential: - 500,000 s.f. of retail; - 1,050,000 s.f. of light industrial and research and development;
+- o Size: 3,788.6 acres

+- Approval: Granted through PBC Ordinance No. 2014-030 on October 29, 2014

+- FLUA Designation: Agricultural Enclave (AGE)

+- o Approved Residential: 1.20 units per 1 acre or 4,546 units

+- Approved Non-Residential:

+- 500,000 s.f. of retail;

+- 1,050,000 s.f. of light industrial and research and development;

 - 450,000 s.f. of commercial offices uses;

-- 200,000 s.f. of civic uses;
+- 200,000 s.f. of civic uses:

 - 150 room hotel; and

 - 3,000 student college.

 What the above summaries demonstrate is that entitlement approvals for the largest undeveloped land areas within the original CWC Sector Plan were granted on an individual basis following the rescission of the CWC Sector Plan.
 Each of these approvals was granted with a preamble that confirmed that the proposed amendments complied with the Local Government Planning and Land Development Regulations Act or Community Planning Act as were applicable at the time of adoption.
-The subject property is one of the last, remaining undeveloped properties within the original CWC Sector Plan area.
+The subject property is one of the few remaining undeveloped large properties (100+ acres) within the original CWC Sector Plan area.

 While the CWC Sector Plan was never implemented, the proposed density and intensity of the Indian Trails Grove property would be consistent with the original intent of the CWC Sector Plan.
-This project is to be developed as a Rural Residential Planned Development with a density of 1 unit per 1.25 acres (or 0.80 units per 1 acre).
-Furthermore, the proposed project is compatible with the character of existing and planned development in the vicinity, will conserve open space, promote environmental sustainability and manage water resources, all of which were guiding principles of the CWC Sector Plan.
+This project is to be developed as a Planned Unit Development within the WCR land use plan category at a maximum residential density of 00.80 units per 1 acre.
+Furthermore, the proposed project is compatible with the character of existing and planned development in the vicinity, will conserve open space, promote environmental sustainability and manage water resources, all of which were guiding principles of the CWC Sector Plan (as outlined in the FLUE Map amendment application).